Replacing Vacant Lots With Green Spaces Can Ease Depression In Urban Communities

 "Having access to a bit of nature, having a tree to read under, or, having a safe space like one of our gardens, definitely makes a huge difference on their stress levels," says Lemos-Otero.
 "The feedback that we've gotten from a lot of young people is that it makes them feel a little lighter."

 Now a group of researchers from Philadelphia have published research that supports her experience.
-The study, published Friday in JAMA Network Open found that having access to even small green spaces can reduce symptoms of depression for people who live near them, especially in low-income neighborhoods.
+The study, published Friday in JAMA Network Open, found that having access to even small green spaces can reduce symptoms of depression for people who live near them, especially in low-income neighborhoods.

 Previous research has shown that green spaces are associated with better mental health, but this study is "innovative," says Rachel Morello-Frosch, a professor at the department of environmental science, policy and management at the University of California, Berkeley, who wasn't involved in the research.